7 ways to improve your digestion

 If you do have pre-existing conditions, especially digestive issues, these tips might not be effective for your specific gut.
 So make sure you consult a healthcare professional or a dietician before making major changes to your diet or lifestyle.

-Boost your probiotics with THRIVE
+Boost your probiotics with Supergreens

 Having a whole host of magic potions and overpriced supplements in your cupboard isn’t necessary.
-We created THRIVE to give you a boost of vitamins, minerals, superfoods, and herbs into your diet.
+We created Supergreens to give you a boost of vitamins, minerals, superfoods, and herbs into your diet.
 On top of that, it also includes 10 billion live cultures for a probiotic effect.

-Try Vivo Life THRIVE!
+Try Vivo Life Supergreens!

 Sources: